blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 - 8:39 Strike their fingertips off
 - 9:1 Jihad 2
 - 5:32 Whoever saves a life
+- 2:256 Let there be no compulsion in religion, because the true din is clear

+- 60:10 Stealing Women
+- Shirk is a crime against Allah
 - Jihad against all non-believers
 - Killing Apostates